bbauska/Anti-Project-2025/README.md

 apply a license review ‘policy of denial’ that prohibits exports to these entities.
 Entity List parties that violate export controls should be placed on the BIS Denied Persons List (and thereby lose export privileges) and, if the violations are significant enough, they should also be sanctioned by the Department of Treasury.”
-[Department of Commerce, Project 2025, accessed 6/24/24]</p>
+[Department of Commerce, Project 2025, accessed 6/24/24]

-<p>BIS should designate app providers WeChat and ByteDance/TikTok to the Entity List, which would
-prevent users from program updates, which would eventually make the app non-operational in the U.S. “BIS should additionally designate app providers (such as WeChat and ByteDance/TikTok) known for undermining U.S. national security through data collection, surveillance, and influence operations, to the Entity List.
+BIS should designate app providers WeChat and ByteDance/TikTok to the Entity List, which would prevent users from program updates, which would eventually make the app non-operational in the U.S. “BIS should additionally designate app providers (such as WeChat and ByteDance/TikTok) known for undermining U.S. national security through data collection, surveillance, and influence operations, to the Entity List.
 This listing would prevent app users from program updates, which would quickly make these apps non-operational in the United States.”
-[Department of Commerce, Project 2025, accessed 6/24/24]</p>
+[Department of Commerce, Project 2025, accessed 6/24/24]

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>Minority Business Development Agency</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-<p>The Trump administration proposed eliminating funding for MBDA.
-“MBDA has the appearance, on
-its face, of perpetuating racial bias by focusing on minority advancement rather than economic need or other criteria.
+The Trump administration proposed eliminating funding for MBDA.
+“MBDA has the appearance, on its face, of perpetuating racial bias by focusing on minority advancement rather than economic need or other criteria.
 This is why the Trump Administration proposed eliminating funding for the agency in 2017.
 Many conservatives ask why the government is funding this activity, which often amounts to business and